inem/make-handbook/modern-make-handbook-en.md

 dbmigrate: db-migrate
 ```

-Sometimes coming up with a handy name for a shortcut can be tricky.
-In such cases you can create multiple aliases and keep the most used one after a while.
+Sometimes it is hard to come up with handy name for a shortcut.
+In this case just create a bunch of aliases and keep the most used one after a while.

 <div style="page-break-after: always;"></div>
 ## 6. Multiline commands

-One day Bob decided to automate his workflow even further and replaced his long command with a shorter version `make db`, and also added `db` to `.PHONY:`.
+After a while, the team decided to replace `make db-migrate` with just `make db`, which is impossible to forget.
+Of course, they added `db` to `.PHONY:`, because Rails projects have `db`directory as well.

-So far so good, but on the next day the team decided to move `db/schema.rb` outside of their revision control system.
-But this file is updated automatically, so they also had to start running `make schema-reset` every time they run a migration.
+So far so good, but on the next day the team decides that they not going to commit `db/schema.rb` anymore, but delegate it to CI system.
+The problem is that Rails generates the new version of `schema.rb` every time you run migrations.

+Not a big problem actually:

 ```make
 schema-reset:
 	git checkout HEAD -- db/schema.rb
 ```

-Luckily there is a way to run multiple targets in one command by calling `make` from within the `Makefile`:
+Luckily, we can run multiple commands under one shortcut, and you can nest make shortcuts:

 ```make
 db: